 Other Participants in Infrastructure Project Financing

 The government as a participant is not a sponsor that initiates the project.
-The involvement of government here is at a municipal level, for example, as a ceding authority, the entity that conducts a tender, and/or awards a licence.
+The involvement of government here is at a municipal level, for example, as a ceding authority, the entity that conducts a tender, and/or awards a license.
 The host government’s role might include approval of the project, control of the state company that sponsors the project, responsibility for operating and environmental licenses, tax holidays, supply guarantees, providing operating concessions, providing key resource inputs, offering fiscal or other incentives, etc.

 In many, if not most emerging markets, the central government and a number of its agencies may play a key role in assisting the project development, and their role is often most influential